-Since October 2015, the Co-op and the British Red Cross have teamed up to raise awareness and launch services to tackle loneliness and social isolation in communities across the UK.
+From 2015 to 2019, the Co-op and the British Red Cross worked in partnership to raise awareness and launch services to tackle loneliness and social isolation in communities across the UK.

-We have created and delivered bespoke Connecting Communities services, developed from our ground-breaking research, to offer support to individuals for up to 12 weeks who are experiencing or are at risk of loneliness.
+Together British Red Cross and Co-op created and delivered bespoke connecting communities services, developed from our ground-breaking research, to offer support for up to 12 weeks to individuals who were experiencing or at risk of loneliness.

-Through tailored support, our staff and volunteers are on hand to help vulnerable people rediscover their interests and make new friends for a brighter, better connected future.
+Through tailored support, our staff and volunteers supported vulnerable people to rediscover their interests, build self-confidence and make new social connections.

 Find out more about our work on loneliness.

-The British Red Cross and the Co-op co-chair the Loneliness Actions Group, bringing together more than 40 organisations from the public, private and charitable sector to share learning on loneliness and ensure the issue remains on the public agenda.
+British Red Cross and Co-op co-chaired the Loneliness Action Group, bringing together 60 organisations from the public, private and charitable sector to share learning on loneliness and ensure the issue remains on the public agenda.

-The British Red Cross and Co-op partnership also supports the Loneliness All Party Parliamentary Group, a cross-party working group looking at developing policy on the issue.
+The British Red Cross and Co-op partnership also supported the Loneliness All Party Parliamentary Group, a cross-party working group looking at developing policy on the issue.

 - Trapped in a bubble: an investigation into triggers for loneliness in the UK